Te Aihe Toma: Provincial career

 Toma debuted for Bay of Plenty during the 2013 season and went on to become more of a regular through to 2015 where he featured in a career high 11 matches and scored one try in the process.
+In 2018 he featured 10 matches and scored one try in the process.

 Munster

 On 7 November 2016, it was announced that Toma had joined Irish Pro12 side Munster on a short-term loan.
 On 2 December 2016, Toma made his competitive debut for Munster when he came on as a replacement for Duncan Williams in a 2016–17 Pro12 fixture against Scottish side Glasgow Warriors.

 Super Rugby

 Toma spent the early part of the 2016 Super Rugby season with the Development Squad, however a halfback crisis which saw Aaron Smith, Fumiaki Tanaka and Josh Renton all ruled out after the 2016 mid-year rugby union internationals break led to Toma receiving a call up to the Highlanders squad for their tours of South Africa and Argentina.
 In all, Toma made 3 appearances for the Highlanders, starting one game as they reached the semi-finals of the competition.